jimthompson5802/connection_solver/docs/bedrock_anthropic_implementation.md

 ```

 ## Successfully solved test puzzle with Anthropic Claude Sonnet v1 LLM
-Had to insert a bunch of asynio.sleep(8.0) before each call to LLM to avoid the ThrottlingException.
+Inserted a bunch of asynio.sleep(8.0) before each call to LLM and converted concurrent processing to sequential processing to avoid the ThrottlingException.

 Need to work out a more robust solution for this.

 ```text